 “This production of ‘Elektra’ does not require suspension of disbelief.
 It is simply ripped out of the audience…domestic horror made sublime and brilliantly rendered.”
 National Post (Toronto), Elektra, Canadian Opera Company

-Opera credits include multiple productions for Canadian Opera Company, The Royal Opera House Covent Garden, Wexford Festival Opera, Opera Ireland, English Touring Opera and most recently to enormous critical acclaim for his own company Lost & Found Opera.
+Opera credits include multiple productions for Canadian Opera Company, The Royal Opera House Covent Garden, Wexford Festival Opera, Opera Ireland, English Touring Opera and most recently to enormous critical acclaim for Lost & Found Opera.

 Other credits include theatre productions in the UK, Belgium, Romania and the commissioning and development in Ireland of plays by new Irish writers on contemporary social themes.